fernandonobel/OneModel-matlab/doc/manual.md

 ModelClass.update();
 ```

 and it will update the local code to the latest release in the repository automatically.

+Note: if you have `git` installed locally, it is advisable to use `git pull origin master` to update your local repository as the `ModelClass.updated();` could potentially mess up with the `.git` folder.

 ## A minimal example